Google Cloud Results

 The messaging tools were not being used to full effect either.
 When Gmail was first introduced, training was optional; some of the teams were therefore not familiar with features such as attaching documents from Google Drive or archiving content.
 To help ensure the whole business was using Gmail to its full potential, there has been strong internal promotion of Google’s easy-to-use, online G Suite Training tools.
 “It’s very easy to consume and very effective,” says Manesh.

-Today, Sanmina employees rely daily on several G Suite tools, including Docs, Sheets, Slides, and most recently Hangouts Meet.
+Today, Sanmina employees rely daily on several G Suite tools, including Docs, Sheets, Slides, and most recently Google Meet.

 Manesh acknowledges that this is not simply a result of technological change, but a cultural shift as people grow more comfortable with video calls in their personal lives.
-Hangouts Meet brings that same ease of use to professional settings—and even well-traveled executives are adopting Hangouts Meet, appreciating its versatility across multiple platforms.
+Google Meet brings that same ease of use to professional settings—and even well-traveled executives are adopting Google Meet, appreciating its versatility across multiple platforms.

 Collaborating across teams and communities

 “More and more of our communications take place via Chat, whether in a team environment or one-to-one setting,” he says.
-“It’s the asynchronous tool that works alongside Hangouts Meet, for synchronous collaboration.”
+“It’s the asynchronous tool that works alongside Google Meet, for synchronous collaboration.”

 Google+ adoption is also growing steadily.
 “We’re now at a point where more employees understand the idea of communities and being able to do things for themselves,” he says.
 “That’s a real opportunity, which we are looking to build on.”